 - are overweight or obese

-- have a family history of high cholesterol or heart disease
+- have a family history of heart disease or heart attacks

 - are on medication for high cholesterol and need to track your levels

-Preparing for a cholesterol test
+How to prepare for a cholesterol test

-There are a couple of things you can do before a blood test so the process is as smooth as possible:
+There are a couple of things you can do before a blood test, so the process is as smooth as possible:

 - keep warm — having a hot shower or jumping on the spot for a minute makes it easier to collect a finger-prick blood sample

-Fasting before a cholesterol test
+Should you fast before a cholesterol test?